-The starting date of the Uganda Maternal/Child, HIV, & Health Care Access program for Spring Term is May 1, 2021 and will run for 5 weeks.
-Summer Term starting date is July 3, 2021 and will run for 5 weeks.
+The starting date of the Uganda Global Health program for Summer Term is July 2, 2022 and it will run for 4 weeks.

 Housing is in apartments and is included in the program fee paid to CFHI.
 The accommodation also includes 3 meals per day and filtered/bottled drinking water.
 It is located in a safe area of Kabale.